 But, whether they like it or not, it’s important to discuss the following issues with our girls, as they wander through this new terrain.

 It can be awkward and confusing during this season of rapid growth spurts, body development and periods.
 They need our support and encouragement now more than ever, so they can have a better understanding of what they are experiencing and how to manage it all.

 Most importantly, we can try to help them feel secure in their own skin during a time when insecurity can be at an all-time high.

-So, exactly when do you start talking to your daughters about puberty?
+So, exactly when do you start talking to your daughter about puberty?

 And not only that, what do you say?

 Overall, regarding the right age, sometimes they’ll initiate the conversations earlier than you expect.
 They might see an ad for feminine products on TV and wonder what that is all about.
 Or these days, girls as young as eight are beginning to develop.
 You may find your daughter coming home one day and announcing that so and so in her class had on a cute little pink trainer bra and when are you going to go buy her one.